 PP01 is over-riding and must be satisfied at all times.
-The rest of the Principles, outlined in PP02-PP18, that apply to specific types of planning application, shall be deemed to incorporate the terms of PP01.
+The rest of the Principles, outlined in PP02-PP19, that apply to specific types of planning application, shall be deemed to incorporate the terms of PP01.

-PP01 Chichester Harbour as a Protected Area
+Chichester Harbour as a Protected Area

 Chichester Harbour is a designated Area of Outstanding Natural Beauty with the statutory primary purpose to conserve and enhance the natural beauty of the area.
-The Conservancy shall give great weight to the protection of the landscape, the conservation of nature and the special qualities of Chichester Harbour, as defined in the AONB Management Plan and Landscape Character Assessment.
+Local Planning Authorities shall give great weight to the protection of the landscape, the special qualities of Chichester Harbour, and therein the conservation of nature.
 The Conservancy will oppose any application that, in its opinion, is a major change or will cause material damage to the AONB or which will constitute unsustainable development.